Breakfast with the Bunch: Bitcoin, Belief and Bold Moves

 Simon didn’t sugarcoat it: you don’t need the latest tech gadgets or fancy gym gear.
 The secret is simple: show up, do the work, and make it a habit.
 Forget the endless social media hacks and miracle fixes.
 It’s about small, sustainable choices, day in and day out.

-Why It Matters for ICE
+Why It Matters for Cycling Execs

-As Scott reminded us, this is what ICE is all about – learning from the best, sharing ideas, and supporting each other to live and ride at our best.
+As Scott reminded us, this is what Cycling Execs is all about – learning from the best, sharing ideas, and supporting each other to live and ride at our best.
 We’re more than a networking group; we’re a community that understands how performance on the road translates to performance in life.

 So, here’s to embracing the power of VO₂ max, no matter where you’re starting from, and building a healthier, more vibrant future.
 We’ve got some great events coming up in June to keep the momentum going.
 Let’s keep riding, keep learning, and keep pushing forward, together.